 U.S. News & World Report consistently ranks SLU’s Master of Health Administration among the top 25 graduate programs in the country.

-Guided by a mission of social justice and focus on finding innovative and collaborative solutions for complex health problems, the college offers nationally recognized programs in public health, social work, health administration, applied behavior analysis, and criminology and criminal justice.
+Guided by a mission of social justice and focus on finding innovative and collaborative solutions for complex health problems, the college offers nationally recognized programs in public health and health administration.